-- You will use inexpensive black and white high speed 35 mm film (ASA 400 to 1000). - You will borrow a 35 mm single lens reflex (SLR) camera from the public relations section of the Department of Tourism. - You will construct a large (about 2.0 x 1.5 metre) board with a black and white pattern painted on it, and set it up vertically on a rotating base in each intersection you test.
+- You will borrow a digital SLR camera. - You will construct a large (about 2.0 x 1.5 metre) board with a black and white pattern painted on it, and set it up vertically on a rotating base in each intersection you test.
 Then you will photograph is from different directions and at distances of 5, 15, 20 and 50 metres. - You will have a second board with different coloured pattern or stripes painted on it, to see how the colours show up under varying lighting conditions.